SatvikNema/Car_gallery/README.md

 Simple website made from nodejs, express, mongoDB and ejs.

 Various car models can be viewed, and commented upon.
-Comments have CRUD functionality.
+Complete CRUD functionlality.

-More models can be added by the user.
+Uses bcrypt and express-session for auth and connect-mongo to store user-sessions.

 ### Deployed to https://car-gallery-v8.herokuapp.com/